 - Engagement with elected officials to promote standards of behavior and seek proclamations that promote civility

 - Simultaneous national actions that encourage as many people as possible to do similar things to promote civility and respect during a specific period of time.
-The first of these will be "Setting the Table for Civility" which will take place during Thanksgiving Week in 2017 and throughout the year-end holiday season.
+The first of these will be "Setting the Table for Civility," which will take place before, during and after Thanksgiving Week in 2017 and throughout the year-end holiday season.

 The National Institute for Civil Discourse